-Commingled Funds - Comingled funds consist of one domestic equity index fund which is intended to replicate the performance of a specific index; e.g., S&P 500.
-The fair values of the investments have been determined using the NAV per share of the investments as reported by the commingled fund manager, which reflects the exchange pricing of the equity holdings.
-There are no withdrawal limitations for the domestic equity index fund.
+Commingled Funds - Comingled funds consist of one domestic equity index fund which is intended to replicate the performance of a specific index; e.g., S&P 500, and one bond index fund which is intended to match the total return of the Bloomberg U.S. Aggregate Bond Index.
+The fair values of the investments have been determined using the NAV per share of the investments as reported by the commingled fund managers, which reflects the exchange pricing of the equity holdings.
+There are no withdrawal limitations for these funds.
+The System's investment in commingled funds are not subject to credit risk rating.